michaelthomasletts/michaelthomasletts.github.io/content/blog/retinitis-pigmentosa.md

 I will regret publishing this post.
 I already do.

 This material is incredibly personal and vulnerable.
 Employers may read this.
-The above-mentioned estranged friend may see this.
 But I'm going to force myself to leave this post up anyway, as uncomfortable as that is for me.
 I want you all to know what I've been experiencing.
 Besides family and close friends, nobody knows.
 I've kept all of this to myself, quietly.
 But, again, a part me thinks people _should know_.
 I sometimes trust such thoughts blindly and figure things out later.
 We call that "emergent design" in my field.

 Cheers to shots in the dark.
 Threnodies for maculae.